Interior - wood stove

 Directions

-From Ennis, travel south on US Highway 287 for about 32 miles to the West Fork Rest Area.
-Turn right onto West Fork Road/Forest Road 209 and continue for about 2 miles.
-Turn right onto Standard Creek Road/Forest Road 237 and travel 18 miles to the cabin.
-The cabin is located one quarter mile from the junction of Forest Service roads FS290, FS1012 and FS237.
-Four-wheel drive required in summer and fall; snowmobile access necessary in winter for up to 21 miles.
+From Ennis, MT, drive south on US Highway 287 approximately 32 miles to the West Fork Rest Area.
+Turn right onto West Fork Road/Forest Road 209, continue about 2 miles, then turn right onto Standard Creek Road/Forest Road 237 and travel 13-18 miles to the cabin.
+The cabin sits just off the junction of FS 290, FS 1012, and FS 237.
+Four-wheel drive or chains may be required due to mud or snow.
+In winter (December 2 through May 15), snowmobile access is required for up to 21 miles.

 Amenities